lurchmath/lde/docs/phase4-dependencies.md

  * Note that every structure already has an .exports() method, so we just need to implement that structure for the root of the LDE Document, and that will be what a document exports when it is used as a dependency.

+## Goal

+Rule definitions can be stored in a master document on which others depend, and many later documents can all use the same central rule set.

+## Status

+This phase has not yet been implemented.
+Once it has been implemented, its contents will be documented in the API Documentation available from the navigation menu at the top of this site.